 The back is straight, very strongly developed without sag or roach, and relatively short.

-AKC German Shepherd breed standard
+AKC German Shepherd breed standard3

 The Kennel Club remains in no doubt that currently, the single biggest threat to the reputation and interest of the breed is the lack of soundness in hindquarters.